elsiehupp/wikiteam/README.md

 The Python 3 port of the `dumpgenerator` module of MediaWiki Scraper is largely functional and can be installed from a downloaded or cloned copy of this repository.

-There are two versions of these instructions:

-* If you just want to use a version that mostly works
-* If you want to follow my progress and help me test my latest commit

-> If you run into a problem with the version that mostly works, you can [open an Issue](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues/new/choose).
+> If you run into a problem [open an Issue](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues/new/choose).
 Be sure to include the following:
 >
 > 1. The operating system you're using
 > 2. What command you ran that didn't work
 > 3. What output was printed to your terminal

-### If you just want to use a version that mostly works

-#### 1. Downloading and installing MediaWiki Scraper
+### 1. Downloading and installing MediaWiki Scraper

 In whatever folder you use for cloned repositories: